Federal Teacher Requirements for Independent StudyInformation on meeting federal requirements for highly qualified teachers in independent study.

 California Education Code Section 44865 defines credentialing for alternative settings.

 There are different options available for demonstrating subject matter competence depending on whether or not a teacher is "new" to the profession (credentialed on or after July 1, 2002), and whether a teacher teaches at the elementary level or the middle school/high school level.
 For teachers who were credentialed before July 1, 2002, many districts have used the High Objective Uniform State Standard or Evaluation (HOUSSE) process to verify the subject matter competence of experienced independent study teachers.
-The "new," "not new"," and HOUSSE provisions of federal law are explained in the Highly Qualified Teacher Guide (DOC; Updated Aug-2015).
+The "new," "not new"," and HOUSSE provisions of federal law are explained in the Elementary and Secondary Education Act Highly Qualified Teacher Guide (DOC; Updated Aug-2015).

 At the secondary (middle and high school) level, many schools are restructuring the delivery of independent study so that teachers are more specialized and students see different teachers for different subjects.
 Many schools are also grouping students for direct instruction from subject matter experts in on-site classes and labs.
 Students also access courses not available at their school through online learning or at community colleges.